Iterative autoregression: a novel trick to improve your low-latency speech enhancement model: Proposed Method

-We found that there is an alternative way for diminishing the gap between training and inference, that does not require a time-consuming free-running mode during training.
-We propose to iteratively substitute autoregressive conditioning with the model's predictions in teacher-forcing mode.
-Specifically, at the initial stage of training the model is trained in standard teacher forcing mode, i.e., the autoregressive channel contains ground-truth waveform (shifted as shown in Figure \ref{fig:llse-inf}).
-At the next stage, the ground-truth waveform in the autoregressive channel is substituted with model's predictions obtained in teacher forcing mode (with ground-truth as autoregressive conditioning).
-At each following stage of training, the autoregeressive input channel contains the model's predictions as if they were obtained at the previous stage.
-Overall, in this training procedure, the model is conditioned on its own predictions.
-As the training proceeds, we gradually increase the order of predictions for the model to be conditioned on, i.e. increase the number of forwarding passes before computing loss and doing backward passes.
+We have discovered an alternative approach for reducing the discrepancy between training and inference without necessitating the use of a time-consuming free-running mode during training.
+Our proposal involves the iterative replacement of autoregressive conditioning with the model's predictions in teacher-forcing mode.
+Initially, the model is trained using the standard teacher-forcing mode, with the autoregressive channel containing the ground-truth waveform.
+At the next stage, during the forward pass of the model, two steps are involved: (1) the model makes predictions in the teacher-forcing mode, (2) it predicts when the autoregressive channel contains its predictions from the first step.
+In each subsequent stage of training, the autoregressive input channel comprises the model's predictions as if they were obtained in the previous stage.
+Overall, in this training procedure, the model is conditioned on its own predictions in iterative manner.
+As the training proceeds, we gradually increase the order of predictions for the model to be conditioned on, i.e., increase the number of forwarding passes ("iterations") before computing loss and doing backward passes.
 Note that we propagate gradient only through the last forward pass.
-Considering the standard training pipeline which includes forward pass, calculating loss, backpropagation, and weights optimization, the suggested method affects only forward pass, more precisely - the forward function of the model.
-The modified iterative forward function is summarized in Algorithm \ref{alg:iter}.
-We found that this iterative procedure greatly reduces the mismatch between training and free-running (inference) modes (see Figure \ref{fig:test-train-diff} and Table \ref{table:motiv}).
+Considering the standard training pipeline which includes forward pass, calculating loss, backpropagation, and weights optimization, the suggested method affects only forward pass, specifically, the forward function of the model.
+Our method is summarized in Algorithm \ref{alg:iter} and in Figure \ref{fig:llse-inf}.
+We found that this iterative procedure greatly reduces the mismatch between training and free-running (inference) modes (see Figure \ref{fig:test-train-diff}).
+Since IA does not require free-running (chunk-by-chunk) predictions during training, each iteration of IA can be efficiently parallelized.